solarispadawan/docker-images/README.md

 # docker-images
-Docker Images from DevOps training
+Docker Images from DevOps training.

 Each Image has its own directory.